How central banks shape the global gold market

 3. ESG considerations

-The impact of central bank actions on gold markets
+How central bank actions move gold markets

 1. Price support